 • Alignment review and beyond.
 Understanding that ‘good’ alignment looks and feels different on different bodies.

 The Yoga Teacher’s Toolbox

 • Creative and clear use of a variety of tools and props (blocks, blankets, belts, bands, chairs, weight, and more), as well as how to incorporate similar concepts and techniques with limited tools.
-We will discuss uses both for public classes and therapeutic settings.
+We will discuss uses both for public classes and private and therapeutic settings.

 • Supportive techniques in myofascial release, breath-work/pranayama, kriya and meditation from the perspective of science-based evidence, functionality and regulation of nervous system.